nhcha6/QueryAdapter/README.md

 ```
 cd src/training/
 ```
-2. Update the Scannet++ filepath in the file finetune_coop.py to match your file system
+2. Update the Scannet++ filepath in the file *finetune_coop.py* to match your file system
 3. Run the training script to adapt the pre-trained model towards a small set of classes present in Scannet++ dataset.
-Model checkpoints will be saved in the 'output' folder.
+Model checkpoints will be saved in the *output* folder.
 ```
 python finetune_coop.py
 ```